Citizenship

 The consulate or embassy of your other country of citizenship can tell you whether this applies to you.

-What are the requirements for the photos I need to include with my citizenship application?
+What photos do I need to include with my citizenship application?

 Can I leave Canada after I mail my citizenship application?